NatWest Reward Black Credit Card review 2023

 What credit limit will I get with the NatWest Reward Black Credit Card?

-If NatWest is able to offer you this deal, the offer will specify a personalised credit limit based on NatWest's assessment of your situation.
-The minimum limit offered on this card is £5,000 and NatWest does not specify a maximum.
-Once you've had the card for a while and shown NatWest that you're reliable, you may wish to apply for a credit limit increase.
+If NatWest offers you this deal, it will specify a personalised credit limit based on NatWest's assessment of your situation.
+The minimum limit offered on this card is £5,000, and NatWest does not specify a maximum.
+Once you've had the card for a while and shown NatWest you're reliable, you may wish to apply for a credit limit increase.

 Can I withdraw cash using the NatWest Reward Black Credit Card?